FAQs

 How does the timetable support student experience?

 The timetable is core to the student experience as it sets expectations about how programme and module content will be delivered.
 It enables students to plan their time for studying, paid and voluntary work, sporting commitments, and any caring responsibilities which they may have.
 Consultation with students (published in the June 2022 CoSED report) revealed that a clear and consistent timetable helps their wellbeing and therefore it is important to keep changes to a minimum.
-This also affects the NSS score for the University, as the survey includes a question on timetabling, and an inconsistent or regularly changed timetable can lead to poor feedback.

 Timetable Publication

-When is the draft timetable published?
+When was the draft timetable published?

-When is the final timetable published?
+When was the final timetable published?

 Changes to Timetables